JohanMouchet/johan-mouchet.com/README.md

 - Bootstrapped with Next.js
 - Built with React
 - Pulling data from Prismic using [GraphQL](https://johan-mouchet.prismic.io/graphql) and Apollo
-- Maintaining a design system with [Storybook](https://www.johan-mouchet.com/storybook/?path=/docs/about-getting-started--page)
+- Maintaining a design system with [Storybook](https://master--656484aff9c2354775ca2c1b.chromatic.com/), deployed with Chromatic
 - Type-checked with TypeScript
-- Unit and snapshot tested with Jest and React Testing Library
+- Unit and snapshot tested with Vitest and React Testing Library
 - Using CSS Modules, Sass and post-processing
 - Linted with ESlint and Stylelint; formatted with Prettier; enforced by Husky and lint-staged
 - Deployed, pre-rendered, with Netlify